-Fall 2023 Scholarship Program Winners Announced!
-Highland Lakes Quilt Guild awarded four scholarships to adult women who are working to grow in their professions.
-The recipients all live in the Marble Falls or Burnet area of the Highland Lakes, and plan to remain in the the area when they complete their studies.
+The Highland Lakes Quilt Guild awarded 4 scholarships to adult women working to grow in their professions.
+The recipients all live and work in the Highland Lakes area of Burnet and Llano Counties, and plan to remain in the area when they complete their studies.
+They all work full time jobs while continuing their studies.

 Habitat for Humanity Habitat for Humanity is a worldwide program to assist needy folks to have a home in which they have participated in the construction of the house.
 One family per year is helped to have a home in the Guild area.
 Guild members make quilts for each family member; the quilts are presented to the families as they move into their completed homes.